multiversx/mx-docs/docs/validators/staking/staking-smart-contract.md

 - `stake` is the name of the smart contract function to be called;
 - `0002` is the number of nodes (unsigned integer, hex-encoded);
 - `45e7131ba....294812f004` is the BLS key of the first node, represented as a 192-character-long hexadecimal string;
-- `67656e65736973` is the result of signing the address of the sender of the transaction, using the BLS private key of the validator being added to the transaction;
+- `<BLS-signature-1>` is the result of signing the address of the sender of the transaction, using the BLS private key of the first node being added to the transaction;
 - `ecf6fdbf5....70f1d251f7` is the BLS key of the second node, represented as a 192-character-long hexadecimal string;
-- `67656e65736973` is the aforementioned the result of signing the address of the sender of the transaction, repeated;
+- `<BLS-signature-2>` is the result of signing the address of the sender of the transaction, using the BLS private key of the second node being added to the transaction;
 - `optional_reward_address_HEX_ENCODED` is the address of the account which will receive the rewards for the staked nodes (decoded from its usual Bech32 representation into binary, then re-encoded to a hexadecimal string).

 # **Changing the reward address**